Enjoy free postage and packaging with golf towel orders over £25.00

 Neil Mcvicar - looking forward to the challenge of the SDGC and EDGA tours

-This year he has been accepted to play on the Scottish Disable Golf tour and the EDGA (European Disabled Golf Association) tour.
+In 2022 he has was accepted to play on the Scottish Disable Golf tour and the EDGA (European Disabled Golf Association) tour.
 The Scottish tour has the Open, the Masters among other competitions within Scotland and the Phoenix Cup which is Ryder cup style tournament between Scotland, England, Wales and USA is held in Birmingham.
 He is hopeful he can make the Scotland team to play against England!

 The EDGA tour is played all over Europe, and after an assessment from EDGA medical assessors he could be playing in world ranking tournaments all over with the best disabled golfers in the world.